 Michael J. Rutigliano, MD, MBA, was appointed to the University of Pittsburgh faculty in 1996.
 An active staff member of the University of Pittsburgh Medical Center, Dr. Rutigliano lives in Greensburg, Pa., and the primary focus of his clinical practice is in Westmoreland County at the hospitals of the Excela Health System through a cooperative venture between UPMC and Excela Health.

 His clinical interests include a wide range of neurosurgical diseases, focusing mostly in the areas of spinal and peripheral nerve disorders, and concussion and other sports-related injury.
-Surgical procedures preformed include simple spinal surgery such as lumbar and cervical discectomy, laminectomies for spinal stenosis, and more complex spinal reconstructive surgery for spondylolithesis and scoliosis.
+Surgical procedures performed include simple spinal surgery such as lumbar and cervical discectomy, laminectomies for spinal stenosis, and more complex spinal reconstructive surgery for spondylolisthesis and scoliosis.
 Common peripheral nerve surgery includes carpal tunnel release and ulnar neurolysis.

 Dr. Rutigliano’s academic expertise is in medical economics and cost-effectiveness analysis.
 He was awarded the Pittsburgh Academy of Medicine Study Scholarship and was honored by the Stroke Council of the American Heart Association with a scholarship for research in cerebrovascular disease.

 Dr. Rutigliano has retired from the United States Army Reserve and has served in support of Operation Iraqi Freedom at Walter Reed Medical Center from April to July 2003, and in Balad, Iraq from October 2007 to February 2008.

 Community Clinic Sites

 100 Excela Drive

 American Board of Neurological Surgery